azat-co/practicalnode/chapter7/chapter7.md

 }
 ```

-Lastly, `routes/user.js` has a single line (JUST ONE LINE) to change in `authenticate`.
+Finally, `routes/user.js` has a single line (JUST ONE LINE) to change in `authenticate`.
 Do this!
-Invoke `findOne()` from `req.models.User` model to fetch the user with username and password (plain.
-This will check the user validity.
+Invoke `findOne()` from the `req.models.User` model to fetch the user with username and password (plain).
+This will check the user validity:

 ```js